-The ADF7021 has a number of options to combat frequency errors that exist due to mismatches between the transmit and receive crystals/TCXOs.
+The ADF7021-N has a number of options to combat frequency errors that exist due to mismatches between the transmit and receive crystals/TCXOs.

-With AFC disabled, the correlator demodulator is tolerant to frequency errors over the $\pm 0.4 \times f{\text{DEV}}$ range, where $f{\text{DEV}}$ is the FSK frequency deviation.
-For larger frequency errors, the frequency tolerance can be widened to $\pm 0.8 \times f{\text{DEV}}$ by adjusting the value of K and thus doubling the correlator bandwidth.
+With AFC disabled, the correlator demodulator is tolerant to frequency errors over a $\pm 0.3 \times f{DEV}$ range, where f{DEV} is the FSK frequency deviation.
+For larger frequency errors, the frequency tolerance can be increased by adjusting the value of K and thus doubling the correlator bandwidth.